aaqibwani/aaqibwani.github.io/docs/Install Exchange Server 2016 from scratch.md

 ---
-title: Install Exchange Server 2016 from scratch
+title: Install Exchange Server 2016 in a Hybrid config from scratch
 nav_order: 2
 ---

-# Install Exchange Server 2016 from scratch
+# Install Exchange Server 2016 in a Hybrid config from scratch

 ## Requirements:
 At least 2 VMware or Hyper-V virtual machines.
 3, if you want to add a client machine.